Effective Altruism is a social movement based around one simple question:

 Most of us want to make a difference.
 We see suffering, injustice and death, and are moved to do something about them.
 But working out what that ‘something’ is, let alone doing it, is a difficult problem.

 Which cause should you support if you really want to make a difference?
 What career choices will help you make a significant contribution?
 Which charities will use your donation effectively?
 If you don’t choose well, you risk wasting your time and money.
-But if you choose wisely, you have a tremendous chance to improve the world.
+But if you choose wisely, you have the opportunity to significantly improve the world.

-Rather than just doing what feels right, we focus on using evidence and careful analysis to find the very best causes to work on.
+Rather than just doing what seems right, we focus on using evidence and careful analysis to find the very best causes to work on.

 History Of The Movement

-Launched in 2009, Giving What We Can worked to create the world’s first wide-reaching Effective Altruist community; its members pledge to give at least 10% of their income to the world’s best charities.
+Interest in effective altruism has been growing for some time.
+GiveWell has been investigating charity effectiveness since 2007.
+Giving What We Can was launched in 2009, and was the first organisation to focus on building a community devoted to doing good effectively; its members pledge to give at least 10% of their income to the world’s best charities.
 Co-founder Toby Ord went further, pledging to give everything he earned over £18,000 per year.

-Substantial media coverage followed, with pieces on Effective Altruism appearing in major news outlets in the UK (The Sunday Times, The Guardian, BBC News) and the United States (The Wall Street Journal, The New York Times, MSNBC).
-All this attention attracted like-minded people from across the globe: by its third birthday, Giving What We Can had over 250 members and over $100 million pledged.
+Substantial media coverage followed, with pieces on the effective altruism movement appearing in major news outlets in the UK (The Sunday Times, The Guardian, BBC News) and the United States (The Wall Street Journal, The New York Times, MSNBC).
+All this attention attracted like-minded people from across the globe: Giving What We Can now has over 4,500 members who together have already donated $126 million.

 At the same time, people became increasingly interested in doing more than just giving.
 This led to the founding in February 2011 of 80,000 Hours, which focuses on using your career to do the most good possible, and the creation of the Centre for Effective Altruism in December 2011 as an umbrella for a number of different organizations.